WordPress/HelpHub/README.md

 You can get more information about running the HelpHub code base locally via reading the [contributing document](https://github.com/Kenshino/HelpHub/blob/master/CONTRIBUTING.md)
 ## Workflow

-Anyone is welcome to fork the repo and send pull requests, but the project collaborators (listed below) have push access directly to the repo. **All pull requests will be be reviewed by at least one collaborator with commit access and the PR must pass tests.
+Anyone is welcome to fork the repo and send pull requests, but the project collaborators (listed below) have push access directly to the repo. **All pull requests will be reviewed by at least one collaborator with commit access and the PR must pass tests.
 Collaborators will be responsible for merging their own pull requests once the reviews has been approved.
 Major feature development will require a review from the project lead, minor ones do not.**

 We use ZenHub for project management, see https://github.com/Kenshino/HelpHub/issues/79 for help on using it

 ### Feature development

 All features are to be built in individual branches named `feature-abc` (where `abc` is a brief descriptor of the feature) and submitted via pull request to the `master` branch.
 For best results, features should be separated into their own plugins, but the project lead will evaluate this for each pull request depending on the requirements and scope of the feature.